-With his countryman Jean-Claude Trichet heading the European Central Bank and UMP-ally Michel Barnier soon to be installed as the union’s internal market commissioner, Sarkozy appears to have everything in place to make the world see “the victory of the European model, which has nothing to do with the excesses of financial capitalism.”
-No wonder that people are worried in the City of London.
+With his countryman Jean-Claude Trichet heading the European Central Bank and UMP ally Michel Barnier soon to be installed as the EU’s internal market commissioner, Sarkozy appears to have everything in place to make the world see “the victory of the European model, which has nothing to do with the excesses of financial capitalism.”

 Nor was Chancellor of the Exchequer Alistair Darling’s argument that “London is New York’s only rival as a truly global financial center,” and therefore Europe should strengthen, not weaken it, well received.

 Earlier, in conference with his colleagues from across the continent, Darling compromised on the creation of a European financial regulator.
-French finance minister Christine Lagarde praised the deal which according to Darling leaves considerable responsibility with national authorities.
+French finance minister Christine Lagarde praised the deal, which according to Darling leaves considerable responsibility with national authorities.

-Sarkozy has more weapons in store to bombard Paris to the world’s next financial capital however.
-A European Alternative Investment Directive seeks to install a framework for all alternative fund managers which in London is rather perceived as an attempt to shackle another sector of “freewheeling Anglo-Saxon” capitalism.
+Sarkozy has more weapons in store to bombard Paris to the world’s next financial capital.
+A European Alternative Investment Directive would install a framework for all alternative fund managers, which in London is seen as an attempt to shackle another sector of “freewheeling Anglo-Saxon” capitalism.

 There is more reason for Londoners to be hopeful.
-As Ambrose Evans-Pritchard notes in the Telegraph, Barnier is actually “deeply averse to trampling on British sensitivities.”
-Moreover, his director-general, Jonathan Faull, is British.
+As Ambrose Evans-Pritchard writes in the Telegraph, Barnier is “deeply averse to trampling on British sensitivities.”
+His director-general, Jonathan Faull, is British.